 - Cook 2 cups pasta to Al Denta per package instructions.

-- Chop one stalk of celery and 1/2 medium onion.
-Saute in 1 teaspoon butter over medium-high heat until they becoming a bit transparent.
-About 5 minutes.
+- Chop one rib of celery and 1/2 medium onion.
+Saute in 1 teaspoon butter over medium-high heat until they becoming a bit transparent—about 5 minutes.

-- Mix drained pasta, the sauteed onion and celery, 1 can cream of celery soup, 1/2 cup milk, 1 cup frozen peas, salt and pepper to taste (I suggest 1/2 teaspoon each), and 2 - 5 oz cans of tuna drained.
+- Mix drained pasta, the sauteed onion and celery, 1 can cream of celery soup, 1/2 cup milk, 1 cup frozen peas, salt and pepper to taste (I suggest 1/2 teaspoon each), and two 5 oz cans of tuna drained.
+Place 9 by 6 baking dish that is sprayed with PAM.

 - Bake until nicely browned.
 About 30 minutes.
 Remove and allow to set for 5 minutes before serving.